James4Ever0/notes/Multimodal Autoregressive Unsupervised Learning.md

 ---
 title: Multimodal Autoregressive Unsupervised Learning
 created: '2024-02-28T14:09:13.086Z'
-modified: '2024-02-28T14:25:51.080Z'
+modified: '2024-02-28T14:26:12.790Z'
 ---

 # Multimodal Autoregressive Unsupervised Learning

 GPT2 models from huggingface accept `inputs_embeds` as parameter of instance call and method "generate".

-Typically to adapt ViT into LLM you need LayerNorm and a linear projection layer.
+Typically to adapt ViT into LLM you need `LayerNorm` and a linear projection layer.

 You cannot put custom embedding into text generaton pipeline.